tonazaar/abct/idea1.md

 - Payment is settled between parties

 Use of tokens in above
-- Fixed value tokens issued on Blockchain (using SLP, as it has many advantages)
+- Fixed value tokens issued on Blockchain (say SLP)
-- Token are mapped to usages on platform.
+- Token are mapped to usages on platform
 - All transaction on platform happens in tokens
 - Settlement in native currencies

-Various type of features to provide resellers
-- Fixed value sales
-- Subscription sales
-- Usage sales

-Benefits
-- Blockchain harness
-- No issues of regulation

 How is blockchain used
-- Contract is created for resellers on blockchain on registering
+- Contract is created for business/resellers/engineers on blockchain
+- This is done on registering/listing/using
-- As per contract blockchain token distribution happens for any sales, usage, subscription
+- As per contract blockchain token distribution happens for any activity
 - Tokens sit in each of parties account
 - User exchanges token to $/Rs/Native currency